Competency Problems: On Finding and Removing Artifacts in Language Data: Biased Sampling

 \section{Biased Sampling}

 To get machines to perform well on competency problems, we need data that accurately reflects the competency assumption, both to evaluate systems and (presumably) to train them.
-However, humans suffer from blind spots, social bias, priming, exhaustion, and numerous other psychological effects that make collecting data for competency problems incredibly challenging.
-Real examples of these effects include instructions in a crowdsourcing task that prime workers to use particular language when producing examples,\footnote{This is ubiquitous in crowdsourcing; see, e.g., common patterns in DROP~\citep{dua-etal-2019-drop} or ROPES~\citep{lin-etal-2019-reasoning} that ultimately derive from annotator instructions.} or distributional effects in source material, such as the \exampletext{amazing} examples earlier, or racial bias in face recognition~\citep{Buolamwini2018GenderSI} and abusive language detection datasets~\citep{davidson-etal-2019-racial}.
+However, humans suffer from blind spots, social bias, priming, and other psychological effects that make collecting data for competency problems challenging.
+Examples of these effects include instructions in a crowdsourcing task that prime workers to use particular language,\footnote{This is ubiquitous in crowdsourcing; see, e.g., common patterns in DROP~\citep{dua-etal-2019-drop} or ROPES~\citep{lin-etal-2019-reasoning} that ultimately derive from annotator instructions.} or distributional effects in source material, such as the \exampletext{amazing} examples above, or racial bias in face recognition~\citep{Buolamwini2018GenderSI} and abusive language detection datasets~\citep{davidson-etal-2019-racial, sap2019risk}.

 In order to formally analyze the impact of human bias on collecting data for competency problems, we need a plausible model of this bias.
-We represent this bias as rejection sampling from the target competency distribution based on single feature values.
+We represent bias as rejection sampling from the target competency distribution based on single feature values.
 Specifically, we assume the following dataset collection procedure.
 First, a person samples an instance from an unbiased distribution $p_u(\mathbf{x}, y)$ where the competency assumption holds.
-The person examines this instance, and if feature $x_i = 1$ appears with label $y = 0$, the person rejects the instance and samples a new instance, with probability $r_i$.
-If $y = 0$ corresponds to negative sentiment and $x_i$ is the word \exampletext{amazing}, a high value for $r_i$ would lead to \exampletext{amazing} appearing more often with positive sentiment, as is observed in typical sentiment analysis datasets.
+The person examines this instance, and if feature $x_i = 1$ appears with label $y = 0$, the person rejects the instance and samples a new one, with probability $r_i$.
+If $y = 0$ corresponds to negative sentiment and $x_i$ indicates the presence of the word \exampletext{amazing}, a high value for $r_i$ would lead to \exampletext{amazing} appearing more often with positive sentiment, as is observed in typical sentiment analysis datasets.

-We do not claim that rejection sampling is a plausible psychological model of the process of dataset construction.
-However, we \emph{do} think it is a reasonable approximation of the \emph{outcome} of human bias on data creation, for a broad class of biases that have empirically been found in existing datasets, and it is relatively easy to analyze.
-Additionally, rejection sampling based on single features alone is overly simplistic, but the dynamics of spurious correlations that we derive will still be applicable if the rejection sampling is done on more complex feature interactions.
+We do not that claim rejection sampling is a plausible psychological model of dataset construction.
+However, we \emph{do} think it is a reasonable first-order approximation of the \emph{outcome} of human bias on data creation, for a broad class of biases that have empirically been found in existing datasets, and it is relatively easy to analyze.